Today's Top Gainer

 The particulars of loans, guarantees and investments covered under the provisions of section 186 of Companies Act, 2013 are given in the Notes to financial statements.

-No other material changes and commitments affecting the Financial position of the Company have occurred between April 1, 2017 and the date of this report except the Company has acquired management control over the Associate Company Lumax Gill Austem Auto Technologies Private Limited by giving casting vote power to the Chairman, who is representing Lumax Auto Technologies Limited w.e.f April 01, 2018.
+No material changes and commitments affecting the financial position of the Company have occurred between April 1, 2017 and the date of this report except the Company has acquired management control over the Associate Company Lumax Gill Austem Auto Technologies Private Limited by giving casting vote power to the Chairman, who is representing Lumax Auto Technologies Limited w.e.f April 01, 2018.

-Disclosure of information regarding Conservation of Energy, Research & Development, Technology Absorption and Foreign Exchange Earning and Outgo etc. under Section 134(3)(m) of the Companies Act, 2013 read with the Companies (Accounts) Rules, 2014, is annexed separately as Annexure H.
+Disclosure of information regarding Conservation of Energy, Research & Development, Technology Absorption and Foreign Exchange Earning and Outgo etc. under Section 134(3)(m) of the Companies Act, 2013 read with the Companies (Accounts) Rules, 2014, is annexed separately as an Annexure I.

 There were no significant and material orders passed by the Regulators / Courts / Tribunals, which would impact the going concern status of the Company and its future operations.

 The Company is a regular payer of taxes and other duties to the Government.
-During the year under review, company paid all its statutory dues & presently no dues are outstanding more than six months.
-Company ensures payment of all dues to exchequer well within timeline as applicable.
+During the year under review, Company paid all its statutory dues & presently no dues are outstanding more than six months.
+The Company ensures payment of all dues to exchequer well within timeline as applicable.